-A TOP network describes a "recipe" for generating work items for the computer to do, and efficiently runs them in processes on a single machine, or on a render farm, figuring out dependencies so it can run as many items in parallel as possible.
-The generated "recipe" is an underlying PDG (Procedural Dependency Graph) describing the work items to do and their dependencies.
+A TOP network describes a recipe for generating work items, efficiently running them in processes on a single machine or render farm, and figuring out dependencies so as many items can run in parallel as possible.
+This recipe is a PDG (Procedural Dependency Graph) that describes the work items to be completed and their dependencies.

 By establishing the network of dependencies between all the bits of work needed to produce the final output, TOPs can find the more efficient way to "cook" the city recipe.
 It can also do the minimum amount of work necessary to "recook" the city when something changes, because it knows which parts depend on the changed information.